 - The applicant has a history of working with the identified partners and/or a letter of support to demonstrate willingness to participate in the workshop and help with project implementation.

-We will contact all selected and non-selected communities upon completion of the review process in early 2020.
+We will contact all selected and non-selected communities upon completion of the review process in early 2021.
 Workshops in selected communities will most likely be scheduled during summer 2021.
 A determination will be made in 2021 closer to the time of the workshops whether to conduct the workshops in person or virtually.

 If you have questions about the Local Foods, Local Places Program or the application process, please read the Frequently Asked Questions (FAQ) About Local Foods, Local Places.
 If your question is not answered there, please email firstname.lastname@example.org.